TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-multi-data-centre/setup-controller-data-centre.md

 See [MDCB API]({{<ref "tyk-mdcb-api">}}) for details of the endpoints.

 In MDCB v2.6.0 or earlier, MDCB only offers one health check endpoint at `/health` via the port defined by the `healthcheck_port` configuration setting.
 The default port is `8181`.
+The `/health` endpoint is also available on v2.7.0 or later for backward compatibility.

 To use the health check service, call the `/health` endpoint i.e. `http://my-mdcb-host:8181/health`.
 This will return a `HTTP 200 OK` response if the service is running.

 Please note that an HTTP 200 OK response from the `/health` endpoint merely indicates that the MDCB service is operational.
 However, it is important to note that the service may not yet be ready for use if it is unable to establish a connection with its dependent components (such as Redis and Data store) or if they are offline.
-Upgrade to v2.6.0 and later to have more accurate health checking.
+Upgrade to v2.7.0 and later to have more accurate health checking.

 ## Troubleshooting